Surrogacy Screenings Explained

-The first screening is through ConceiveAbilities’ online, initial application.
-This is a secure form found on our website that allows prospective surrogates to submit their initial application and ensure they pass ConceiveAbilities’ qualifications.
-These qualifications include:
+The screening process begins with your filling out ConceiveAbilities’ online, initial application.
+This is a secure form found on the ConceiveAbilities’ website that allows you to submit your initial application and ensure that you satisfy ConceiveAbilities’ basic qualifications.
+These basic qualifications include:

 For a more detailed explanation of each qualification, check out ConceiveAbilities’ blog post on the qualifications to become a surrogate.